Dried cranberries and almonds are surrounded by rich dark chocolate in this healthy dark chocolate cranberry bark.

 Recipe variations

 This recipe is so versatile!
-You can make it very plain with chocolate only or add any combination of ingredients.
+You can make it plain with chocolate only or add any combination of ingredients.
 Get creative, and make your favorite chocolate bark recipe with the suggestions below.

 Nuts - Pecans, walnuts, hazelnuts, pistachio nuts, cashews, peanuts, macadamia nuts, and coconut flakes